- Juvéderm and Restylane are two types of dermal fillers used for the treatment of wrinkles.

 - have a history of bleeding disorders

-Restylane is meant for adults 21 and up.
+Restylane is meant for adults.
 The reasons why you may not be a good candidate for Juvéderm, listed above, apply to Restylane as well.

 Since Juvéderm and Restylane are noninvasive, no downtime or time away from work is required.
 However, the injections are also considered cosmetic, so they aren’t covered by insurance.
 Your bottom line will depend on the provider’s costs, where you live in, and how many injections you need.

-Juvéderm costs more, but the results last longer.
+Juvéderm costs more, but in some cases the results last longer.
 This means you won’t need follow-up injections as quickly as you might with Restylane.

-According to the American Society of Plastic Surgeons, the average cost for hyaluronic acid dermal fillers is $682.
+According to the American Society for Aesthetic Plastic Surgery, the average cost for hyaluronic acid dermal fillers is $651.
 This is a national estimate.
 The cost also varies between types of hyaluronic acid fillers.
 You’ll want to speak with your own provider in advance to learn the total costs of your individual treatment.

 On average, each Juvéderm injection can cost $600 or more.
 The cost may be slightly lower for smaller areas of treatment, such as lip lines.